plambrechtsen/pethublocal/docker/zigsniff/README.md

 Firstly it detects the USB port the CC2531 is connected to and connects them as a device in docker, I assume there is only one CC2531 connected and otherwise you should modify the device field accordingly.

 Secondly I map the /data/zigsniff folder in the container to /data/surepet/zigsniff, this may need to change.

-You also need to create a sqlite database called surepet.db.

-This needs to map to your home network which can be gathered from when you login to https://surepetcare.io/ and the API call made to https://app.api.surehub.io/api/me/start to get the required data.

-Primarily it is to map the door to the pet, so the doorpetmapping table has to map the door mac and the pet number to the actual pet.
-I know my values but working out if that can be gathered from the API.

 Then the pcap is created, as is a .txt and the .update.txt is the dexored version of the payload.